 1. Promoter and Organiser

-2. Object of the “Call for Schools 2020” initiative
+2. Object of the “Call for Schools 2021” initiative

 3. Date and place of the event

 3.3.
 The features of the platform(s) earmarked for the digital part of the Event will be made known through publication on the website www.makerfairerome.eu.
 For any technical and organisational needs, the Organiser reserves the right – at any time – to change the day, time and platform of the Event, by giving notice to the Participants well in advance.
 Participants who have already been selected will be notified of any changes by email, and this will be communicated through the website www.makerfairerome.eu.
 For any technical and organisational needs, the Organiser reserves the right – at any time – to change the day, time and platform of the Event, by giving notice to the Participating Institutes well in advance.
 Participating Institutes who have already been selected by e-mail will be notified of any changes, and this will be communicated through the website www.makerfairerome.eu.

-4. Recipients of the “Call for Schools 2020” and methods of participation
+4. Recipients of the “Call for Schools 2021” and methods of participation

 5. Methods and Terms for submitting applications

-5.3 Requests to participate in the Call for Schools 2020 must be received no later than 5/11/2020 at 24.00 CEST, except for any extension of the deadline, the provision of which is reserved exclusively to Innova Camera and which will be made known to potential Institutes in the “Call for Schools 2020” with the methods it deems most appropriate (Example: publication on the event website).
+5.3.
+Requests to participate in the “Call for Schools 2021” must also be received no later than July 15th 2021 at h.11:59 CEST, except for any extension of the deadline, the provision of which is reserved exclusively to Innova Camera and which will be made known to potential Participants in the “Call for Schools 2021” with the methods it deems most appropriate (Example: publication on the Event website).

-6.1 Institutes declare under their own responsibility that all information, data and, more generally, any other material provided in the presentation of the application and/or in any other phase of the “Call for Schools 2020” respect the criteria of correctness, truthfulness and completeness.
+6.1 Institutes declare under their own responsibility that all information, data and, more generally, any other material provided in the presentation of the application and/or in any other phase of the “Call for Schools 2021” respect the criteria of correctness, truthfulness and completeness.
 In the event of changes in the information, the Institute undertakes to promptly communicate them to the Organiser.